 We’re pleased to be working with artist Jack Tan on one of six new artist commissions this Summer.
 His project Tale As Old As Time addresses important moments in Chinese civil rights history in the UK – read more about Jack’s project here.

-In this first of two blog posts, Jack talks more about the tradition of ‘disaster ceramics’, the history of Chinese disasters in the UK and the ‘civil rights moments’ he is highlighting, as well as his background and practice – in conversation with Stephanie Fletcher, Assistant Curator, University of Salford Art Collection.
+In our Q&A, Jack talks more about the tradition of ‘disaster ceramics’, the history of Chinese disasters in the UK and the ‘civil rights moments’ he is highlighting, as well as his background and practice – in conversation with Stephanie Fletcher, Assistant Curator, University of Salford Art Collection.

 Please note, this article includes references to racist language and incidents.
 If you are affected by these issues, please refer to the resources section at the end of the page; alongside petitions and campaigns that you can take part in.